 The Australian Government has partnered with state and territory governments to establish a new $1 billion JobTrainer Fund.
 The Australian Government is providing $500 million in 2020-21 and this is being matched by contributions from state and territory governments.

 Job seekers and young people, including school leavers, can now take advantage of subsidised training to learn skills for jobs in demand.
-Subsidies will also be available to employers to keep apprentices and trainees in work.

 Job seekers and young people